tlhunter/consul-haproxy-example/README.md

 Also, checkout this repository and run `npm install` to get the required packages.

+## HAProxy Stats

+At any point you can visit http://localhost:8000/admin?stats to view the inner workings of HAProxy.

 ## Simple Static Usage

 If we simply want to use a known, finite number of HTTP servers we can use a simple HAProxy configuration and launch the number of processes.